mt3842/Cryptanalysis/README.md

 ## Overview

 This project walks through the process of solving a basic cryptanalysis problem.
 The encrypted cryptogram is provided along with the clue that there are two keywords used to transpose the message.
-Using this infomration, we will attempt to break the cryptogram using various methods.
+Using this information, we will attempt to break the cryptogram using various methods.

 ## Index of Coincidence